A Brief History of Anthropology at the University of Toronto

 Jim Anderson with Walter Kenyon (photo courtesy Bill Renison)

 The early 1960s saw the addition of P. E. L. Smith, a Near Eastern prehistorian who later moved to McGill, T. B. Hinton, E. S. Rogers, James E. Anderson , M. K. Moss, A. Podolinsky, and R. Bruce Drewitt.

 Lawrence Oschinsky (1921-1965)

-In 1961 the Sidney Smith Building was built on St. George Street and, after many years at the ROM, the Anthropology department was relocated to Sidney Smith Hall (100 St. George St.) In August, 2007, the department moved again to its current location at 19 Russell Street.
+In 1961 the Sidney Smith Building was built, and, after many years at the ROM, the Department of Anthropology was relocated to Sidney Smith Hall (100 St. George Street).
+In August, 2007, the department moved again to its current location at the Anthropology Building, 19 Russell Street.

 In 1964, a major change occurred when Tom McFeat, formerly of the National Museum of Man in Ottawa, was hired to replace the late Professor McIlwraith as department Chair and continued in that capacity until 1970.
 He oversaw tumultuous changes in the department and the hiring of a large number of new faculty, including Peter Carstens, Jack Chew, Suichi Nagata, Stuart Philpott, David Hughes, Bill Hurley, Bruce Schroeder, Bob Shirley, Wolfgang Weissleder, Hank Rogers, Bill Irving, Bill Samarin, Jerry Melbye , Frances Burton, Becky Sigmon, Jamshed Mavalwala, Michael Levin, and Ajit Ray.